Dong-JinKim/pytorch-faster-rcnn/README.md

 # About this fork
-This is a fork of `ruotianluo/pytorch-faster-rcnn` with a simplified script to extract boxes, scores, and features from any set of images and dump them in a directory.
+This is a fork of `ruotianluo/pytorch-faster-rcnn` with a simplified script to extract boxes, scores, nms keep ids, and features from any set of images and dump them in a directory.
 Here I will just describe the additions I made to the original repository.
 For installation instructions please refer to the [ORIGINAL_README.md](ORIGINAL_README.md).

 # What's new?
 The following python script has been added: